-Vodafone to bring back mobile roaming charges in Europe from January
+Vodafone to bring back mobile roaming charges in Europe from the end of January

 At the time, MoneySavingExpert.com founder Martin Lewis warned that other mobile providers would "likely follow" EE's lead, so this latest move from Vodafone is not unexpected.

 Mobile firms were banned from charging extra fees to use your UK allowance of minutes, texts and data (subject to a fair use cap) in Europe while the UK was still part of the EU.
 But now the post-Brexit transition is over, these rules no longer apply.

 For full help on how to use your phone overseas for less, see our Cheap mobile and data roaming guide.

 'A worrying move – but Vodafone customers needn't panic'

 Guy Anker, deputy editor at MoneySavingExpert.com, said: "This is a worrying move as Vodafone has become the second network to confirm it will introduce roaming charges from January, after EE's announcement in June.
 Back then, we predicted more would follow and sadly that has proved to be the case.

 "However, Vodafone customers shouldn't panic as right now none are affected – it'll only hit those who sign up for a new contract, whether they're a new customer or renewing their current deal.
 Plus the roaming charges won't kick in until January, and that's still months off.